Strevia/phants-nomic/rules.md

 6. Rules should be positive and affirmative of actions players can take, avoid negative language in rules.
 IF you must disallow something with a rule keep the ratio of positive to negative rules to under 3:1.

-7. Whoever builds a tower that reached the Moon first wins.
+7. Whoever builds a tower that reaches the Moon first wins.